All graduates and guests must complete a Health Screening Form prior to entering Memorial Stadium.

 Late imperial and modern Chinese history, East Asian history, environmental history, social and economic history

 In 2002, Marks was named the Richard and Billie Deihl Professor of History, a year after he received the Harry Nerhood Teaching Excellence Award.
 Like many professors at Whittier College, Marks helped engage students in research for his various books and articles, including, Origins of the Modern World.
 Students were given the opportunity to critique Marks' work and suggest additional materials.
 Marks served on the AP World History Development Committee and as director for the California World History Association; he serves on the editorial board of the journals Environment and History, Nature and Culture, and Oecologie.

 Marks is fluent in Chinese and taught at Whittier College from 1978 to 2019.

 China: Its Environment and History.
 Lanham, MD: Rowman and Littlefield, 2012

 The Origins of the Modern World: A Global and Ecological Narrative from the Fifteenth to the Twenty- first Century.
-2nd enlarged edition.
-Lanham, MD: Rowman and Littlefield, 2007.
-Translated into Nowegian (2007); Spanish (2007).
+4th enlarged edition, 2019 Lanham, MD: Rowman and Littlefield, 2007

 Tigers, Rice, Silk, and Silt: Environment and Economy in Late Imperial China.
 Cambridge and New York: Cambridge University Press, 1998.
 Paperback edition published in 2006.